Ketel Marte Player Props: Diamondbacks vs. Braves

 Ketel Marte At The Plate

-- Marte leads Arizona with an OBP of .364, plus a team-best slugging percentage of .496.
+- Marte leads Arizona with a slugging percentage of .488, fueled by 37 extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 19th, his on-base percentage ranks 23rd, and he is 21st in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 28th in batting average, 27th in on-base percentage, and 28th in slugging.

-- In 75.9% of his 87 games this season, Marte has picked up at least one hit.
-He's also had 24 multi-hit games.

-- Marte has driven in a run in 31 games this season (35.6%), including 14 games with more than one RBI (16.1%).
-He has also driven in three or more of his team's runs in five contests.
+- In 35.2% of his games this year, Marte has had at least one RBI.
+He's picked up more than one in 15.9% and driven in three or more of his team's runs in five contests.

-- In 47 of 87 games this year, he has scored, and 15 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.